cmu-phil/tetrad-manual-rtd/docs/tetrad-interface/detail-callouts/detail-adjustment-total-effects.md

-# Adjustment & Total Effects
+# Detail: Adjustment & Total Effects

 The **Adjustment & Total Effects** tool provides a one-stop interface for: